mihcaoj/cognitus/README.md

 # CognitUs

-CognitUs is a web-based, real-time collaborative text editor built with the Phoenix Framework.
+CognitUs is a real-time collaborative text editor built with the Phoenix Framework.

 ## Architecture